 For more than two authors: Waterman et al. (2015) and (Waterman et al. 2015)

-Multiple citations within a bracket are to be kept in chronological order of old to new references and separated by a comma, for example: (Nowell & Jackson 1996, Jnawali et al. 2011, Chhetri et al. 2018)
+Multiple citations within a bracket are to be kept in chronological order of old to new references and separated by a semicolon, for example: (Nowell & Jackson 1996; Jnawali et al. 2011; Chhetri et al. 2018)

 In reference list: